roddhjav/apparmor.d/docs/development/index.md

 :   As these are mandatory access control policies only what is explicitly required
     should be authorized.
-Meaning, you should **not** allow everything (or a large area) and blacklist some sub areas.
+Meaning, you should **not** allow everything (or a large area) and deny some sub areas.

 #### Rule :material-numeric-2-circle: - Do not break a program